TopBiketoursPortugal/TopBikeToursPortugal/content/tours/the-way-of-st-James-bike-tour.md

     price: 2199
     type: "1"
 afterpricing: >-

   **Observations:**

-  * Prices are based for 2 people sharing the same room;
+  * Prices are based for 2 people sharing the same standard room;

+  * Sea view (when available) or premium rooms, price on request;

   * Prices can suffer updates due high season, holidays or weekends

   * Beverages are not included at lunch and dinner when included in the package

   * If in a triple room with parents Children up to 10 years old - 35% discount.
 Children from 11 to 14 years old - 20% discount.
 Children from 15 to 17 years old - 15% discount.

   **Extras**

-  * Electric bicycles price: 300 €
+  * Electric bicycles price: 480€

-  * Electric bicycles price reduce route: 175 €

-  * Supplement for single room: 650 €
+  * Supplement for single room: LS: 800€, RS: 840€, HS: 900€, SS.480€ (Premium option plus 500€)

-  * Supplement for single room reduce route: 329 €

   * Extra nights: on request

+  * Private group price on request
 feature:
   align: center
   image: /img/furadouro-forest-in-a-bicycle.jpg